top of page

 DO YOU TAKE INSURANCE?

 Currently, I do not take insurance but I am happy to provide you with a “superbill” (a statement listing all of the charges) that you can submit to your insurance provider.
 Some insurance providers will reimburse you a portion of the bill, while others won’t.
 If being reimbursed is very important to you, make sure you call your insurance company to find out whether or not they will cover any portion of my services.
-The question to ask is: "What are my outpatient mental health benefits for out-of-network providers?"
-If you have any questions or concerns, I am happy to help you.

 WILL YOU WORK WITH MY DOCTOR?